rbenson/SublimeText/orgmode/README.md

 - Add support for `#` as a headline alongside the default `*`:
   - Headlines can have optional `#` or `*` after the text
   - pressing <kbd>Shift</kbd>+<kbd>Tab</kbd>, then <kbd>Spacebar</kbd> allows tags to be assigned to the headline
+  - Added capturing indented headlines, so children will fold with parents
 - Tweaks to the theme, by adding:
   - Deadlines
   - Scheduled (due date)